epeat96/epeat96/README.md

 - Play TTRPGS like [Dungeon World](https://dungeon-world.com/).
 - Solve chess puzzles on [Lichess](https://lichess.org/) (not so much playing chess 🤣🤣)
-- Sometimes I also play video games
+- Sometimes, I also play video games
 - I'm trying to start reading (to justify my Kindle purchase by actually using it 😂)